Industrial Manufacturing Tech (623)

 623-162.
 Prin for Lean Enterprise.
 (3 Credits)

-Explore concepts and tools for successfully implementing lean, including 5S for workplace organization and cellular manufacturing, focusing on the concept of one-piece flow and pull production to foster strategic material flow.
+Explore concepts and tools for successfully implementing lean, including 5S and cellular manufacturing, focusing on the concept of one-piece flow and pull production.
 Explore leadership-related issues that lean enterprise facilitators face in the workplace.
-Gain insight into how to apply these tools and concepts in manufacturing- and transactional-related fields, as well as in a continuous improvement environment.
-Work collaboratively to present theory, current articles and case studies, and develop a project that analyzes lean practices through a factory/organization tour.
-Demonstrate knowledge of 5S, cellular manufacturing and pull production to address and improve process-related inefficiencies.
+Gain insight into how to apply these tools and concepts in manufacturing and transactional related fields.
+Work collaboratively to present theory, review case studies and develop a project that analyzes lean practices.

 Prerequisites: (623-161 (may be taken concurrently) with a minimum grade of C)